Why choose a Westpac Car Loan?

 What happens after I apply?

-Finally, you can accept the contract online or head into a branch with proof of full comprehensive car insurance to sign the contract in person.
+You can accept the contract online or head into a branch with proof of full comprehensive car insurance to sign the contract in person.

 - Dealership’s ABN and name